Causal inference for data-driven debugging and decision making in cloud computing: Problem 1 -- models for control and debugging -- and our approach

-The \defi{(performance) debugging problem} (closely related to ``performance attribution'') can be formulated as follows: the general goal is to understand which component of a system contributes to what extent to the measured performance and based on that, which components have to be modified to improve the performance (for instance: is the high latency caused from within a VM or by other, concurrent VMs).
-Note that we presently focus on debugging for \emph{individual observations}.
 Usually, plenty of heterogeneous knowledge and data is available about the involved systems: expert knowledge, formal program code and system specifications (often containing non-causal associational knowledge), data from the very system or similar ones, and data from sandbox experiments.